John Wayne Glover: Background

-He had a troubled relationship with older women in his life, especially his mother Freda (who had several husbands and many boyfriends), and after 1968, his mother-in-law when he married Gay Rolls and moved into his parents-in-law's house in Mosman, Sydney.
+He had a troubled relationship with older women in his life, especially his mother Freda (who had several husbands and many boyfriends).
+After 1968, when he married Gay Rolls and moved into his parents-in-law's house in Mosman, Sydney, he also had trouble with his mother-in-law.
 Glover's mother moved to Australia in 1976; she died of breast cancer in 1989.

-Later that year, Glover was diagnosed with male breast cancer.
-Glover separated from his wife, who took their daughters to New Zealand.
-Before John Glover began his killings in the late 1980s, he was a volunteer at the Senior Citizens Society, and was considered among his friends a friendly and trustworthy man.
-He was married with two daughters, and lived a contented lifestyle in Mosman.
-Glover worked as a sales representative for the Four'N Twenty meat pie company.
+Before John Glover began his killings in the late 1980s, he was a volunteer at the Senior Citizens Society.
+His friends considered him to be a friendly and trustworthy man.
+He was married with two daughters, and appeared to live a contented lifestyle in Mosman.
+Glover worked as a sales representative for Four'n Twenty.

 Murders

 No proof has been found of Glover killing before 1989, when he was 56.
-At this stage, he had been married for 20 years with children, and his wife had no knowledge of his previous offences.
+At this stage, he had been married for 20 years with children, and his wife had no knowledge of his previous criminal offences.

 Glover admitted to the killings when confronted with the police evidence.
 He denied responsibility for other crimes in which he was a prime suspect, including the bashing murder of 78-year-old artist Florence Broadhurst in her Paddington studio in 1977.
 A number of years after his conviction, Glover admitted that he never worried about who his victims were, or why he killed them.
 He said he wanted to stop killing, but could not.
 After each murder, he apparently went about his normal life.

 Pre-murder offence

 On 11 January 1989, 84-year-old Margaret Todhunter was walking down Hale Road, Mosman, where she was seen by Glover.
 After parking his car, he walked up to the victim.
 He punched Todhunter in the face, and stole the contents of her purse, including $209.
-Glover then went to the Mosman RSL club, where he spent Mrs Todhunter's money.
+Glover went to the Mosman Returned Services League (RSL) club, where he spent Mrs Todhunter's money.
 Investigating police concluded the crime was a mugging and held little hope of finding the perpetrator.